 Coonawarra is located on the Limestone Coast that borders Victoria.
 It’s a unique cigar-shaped strip of red soil over limestone.
 The red clay is produced by iron oxide colouring the weathering of limestone over many thousands of years.
 Free draining, but complemented by the water holding capacity of the limestone, the unique soil influences vine vigour, ripeness and wine flavour.
 Best known for producing Cabernet Sauvignon, the maritime conditions are also suited to Shiraz, which was once the most dominant vine variety in the area.

 I hope you enjoyed visiting more wine regions of the world in Australia.
-Please share this blog by clicking on the share icon on the upper left corner of your screen.
+Please share this blog by clicking on the share icon on the upper right corner of your screen.